The Omikron: The Nomad Soul wiki last edited by Yummylee on 07/06/14 10:13AM

 Omikron: The Nomad Soul an adventure game developed by Quantic Dream and published by Eidos Interactive.
 The was released in North America, November 1, 1999 on PC and June 22, 2000 on Dreamcast.

-You play as 'The Nomad Soul', a gamer that is asked to enter another dimension to the city of Omikron through the body of Kay'll 669, an Omikronian police officer, to work on a murder case that he has been stopped from investigating.
+Players take control of 'The Nomad Soul', a gamer that is asked to enter another dimension to the city of Omikron through the body of Kay'll 669, an Omikronian police officer, to work on a murder case that he has been stopped from investigating.
 Omikron is a futuristic city, with an overly oppressive government that is controlled by a supercomputer.
 The city is split up into five different regions, each heavily monitored.
 The city is a limited open-world, and you can travel around using the 'Slider' transportation system in Omikron.

-The basic gameplay is that of an action adventure game, but at certain plot points or in some situations the game will use mechanics often seen in puzzle games, fighting games and first-person shooters.
+The basic gameplay is that of an action/adventure game, but at certain plot points or in some situations the game will use mechanics often seen in puzzle games, fighting games and first-person shooters.

 PC Minimum System Requirements

 - Windows XP / Vista / 7 / 8